bpr59/Bootstrap-AboutMe-HW/ReadMe.md

 2- A single row element works as a title graphic for the content of the page.

+3- A center section with the principal project I want to present in this file takes over half the page with a video clip and an external link is active in the title graphic of the clip.

-3- A two column main section follows with three describing paragraphs of three active video links with full playback controls.
+4- A second section with two columns follows with two describing paragraphs and two active video links with full playback controls.
+These clips also have external links active in the title graphics of each clip.

-4- A fully fuctional sticky footer closes the page and includes links to LinkedIn and GitHub accounts.
+5- A fully fuctional sticky footer closes the page and includes links to LinkedIn and GitHub accounts.

 <img src="assets/images/PortfolioScreenShot.png">